yuanbaoyaoyao/HelloDialog/README.md

 # helloDialog
-a customizable javascript's component that makes dialog sweet
+a customizable javascript's component that makes dialogs sweet